Melanie Sanford

 Discipline:

-Organic and Inorganic Chemistry
+Organic & Inorganic Chemistry

 Recognized for: Innovations in catalytic C-H functionalization and development of novel synthetic methodology that provide chemists the ability to access molecules of varying complexity.
 These molecules find applications in multiple arenas including the agrochemical, pharmaceutical and medical imaging industries.